C4Q/AC3.2-APIs/README.md

 __Advanced__

-Using default parameter values, find a way to condense **all** of the four functions we now have in `APIRequestManager` into just one.
+Using default parameter values, find a way to condense **all** of the four functions we now have in `APIManager` into just one.

 #### Resources for Advanced: